hxwang/SmartGridSummary/papers/file/mclaughlin11-privacy-consumer.md

 ## [Protecting Consumer Privacy from Electric Load Monitoring](http://www.cse.psu.edu/~smclaugh/cse598e-f11/papers/mclaughlin-ccs.pdf)

+### Main idea
+- Keep the external energy level at some constant
+- The constant value dynamic adjusted according to expoential weighted average.

+### Measurement
+- Compare observed features
+- Compare entropies calculated using the changes, the larger the entropy, the larger the information leaked.

 ### Summary
 In this paper, the authors propose an NILL scheme for protecting consumer privacy from electric load monitorng.